hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    for the XYZ coordinates, put (-2, 0, -1).
 #. :kbd:`RMB` click on the other vertex,
    and again, set its XYZ coordinates to (-2, 0, 1).
-   This will create a straight vertical line with 2 Blender units of Height.
+   This will create a straight vertical line with 2 units of Height.
 #.
 De-select and select everything again with the shortcut :kbd:`A`.
-   (See Fig. :ref:`fig-mesh-screw-profile`).
+   (See Fig. :ref:`fig-mesh-screw-profile`.)
 #.
-Again, place again the cursor at the center.
-(Repeat step 2).
+Again, place the cursor at the center.
+(Repeat step 2.)
 #.
 At this point, you can save this blend-file to recycle
    the Spring for another exercise; :kbd:`LMB` click on *File*, located in the header of the Info editor, (at the top left side), and choose *Save as*.